Sea captain: Performing marriages

 In the United Kingdom, the captain of a merchant ship has never been permitted to perform marriages, although from 1854 any which took place had to be reported in the ship's log.
 A ship's master can, however, conduct a church service, regardless of any clergy aboard.

 Spanish and Filipino law, as narrow exceptions, recognise a marriage in articulo mortis (on the point of death) solemnized by the captain of a ship or chief of an aeroplane during a voyage, or by the commanding officer of a military unit.

 Japan allows ship captains to perform a marriage ceremony at sea, but only for Japanese citizens.
-Malta, Bermuda and the Bahamas permit captains of ships registered in their jurisdictions to perform marriages at sea.
+Malta, Bermuda, and the Bahamas permit captains of ships registered in their jurisdictions to perform marriages at sea.
 Princess Cruises, whose ships are registered in Bermuda, has used this as a selling point for their cruises, while Cunard moved the registration of its ships Queen Mary 2, Queen Victoria and Queen Elizabeth from Southampton to Bermuda in 2011 to allow marriages to be conducted on their ships.

 Some captains obtain other credentials (such as ordination as ministers of religion or accreditation as notaries public), which allow them to perform marriages in some jurisdictions where they would otherwise not be permitted to do so.
 Another possibility is a wedding on a ship in port, under the authority of an official from that port.

-In works of fiction, ship captains have performed marriages in various media, including the 1951 film The African Queen, and episodes of The Love Boat, How I Met Your Mother, The Office and various Star Trek series.
+In the 1945 play The House in Montevideo, marriages at sea play a pivotal role.
+In other works of fiction, ship captains have performed marriages in various media, including the 1951 film The African Queen, Pirates of the Caribbean: At World's End, and episodes of The Love Boat, How I Met Your Mother, The Office and various Star Trek series.